KernelLabs/sednn/interfere_single_speaker/README.md

-# Speaker Adaptive Speech Enhancement Using DNN
+# Speaker dependent Speech Enhancement Using DNN
 This project is built on [sednn](https://github.com/yongxuUSTC/sednn/issues) by YONG XU & QIUQIANG KONG.
 For more information and how to use [click me](README_old.md)

-This project has two parts: a stronger speaker independent speeching enhancement model, and a auxiliary speaker encoding extraction network.
-They are connected by a speaker adaptation layer.
-The idea of this project comes from:
+This model is trained by massive data by single speaker, mixed with background noise and interfering speech.

 [1] Q. Wang, J. Du, L. R. Dai and C. H. Lee, "A Multiobjective Learning and Ensembling Approach to High-Performance Speech Enhancement With Compact Neural Network Architectures," in IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 26, no. 7, pp. 1185-1197, July 2018.

-[2] K. Žmolíková, M. Delcroix, K. Kinoshita, T. Higuchi, A. Ogawa and T. Nakatani, "Learning speaker representation for neural network based multichannel speaker extraction," 2017 IEEE Automatic Speech Recognition and Understanding Workshop (ASRU), Okinawa, 2017, pp. 8-15.

-[3] Žmolíková, Kateřina & Delcroix, Marc & Kinoshita, Keisuke & Higuchi, Takuya & Ogawa, Atsunori & Nakatani, Tomohiro.
-(2017).
-Speaker-Aware Neural Network Based Beamformer for Speaker Extraction in Speech Mixtures.
-2655-2659.
-10.21437/Interspeech.2017-667.

 ## Data
-The model is trained using [TIMIT](http://academictorrents.com/details/34e2b78745138186976cbc27939b1b34d18bd5b3) 4620 training sentences and 94 of 100 noise by [Hu](http://web.cse.ohio-state.edu/pnl/corpus/HuNonspeech/HuCorpus.html).
-With all concatenation of SA1 and SA2 used as speaker adaptive utterance.
-Each sentence in training set other than SA1, SA2 is randomly mixed with another speaker's utterance, and one randomly picked noise from training noise, repeating or truncating as necessary.
+The model is trained using [audio books](https://librivox.org) , each chapter of audio book is roughly [split](http://librosa.github.io/librosa/generated/librosa.effects.split.html#librosa.effects.split) into sentences, and 94 of 100 noise by [Hu](http://web.cse.ohio-state.edu/pnl/corpus/HuNonspeech/HuCorpus.html).
+Each sentence in training set is mixed with one sentence of another reader's book, and one randomly picked noise from training noise, repeating or truncating as necessary.

 ## Evaluation
 Original project uses [PESQ](https://www.itu.int/rec/T-REC-P.862-200102-I/en) score as evaluation metric.
 But it seems not working if there is interfering speech.
 I am looking for a subjective evaluation metric working for both background noise and interfering speech.
 Maybe python library [mir_eval]((https://www.itu.int/rec/T-REC-P.862-200102-I/en)) is a candidate.